Course Outline

 Empowered

-3 Apply innovative and adaptive science education design, including use of resources, including ICT, ethics and risk management protocols, application of literacy and numeracy strategies to promote scientific literacy, to plan science activities and events that facilitate student engagement and achievement Creative and critical thinker
+3 Apply innovative and adaptive science education design, including use of physical resources, ICT, ethics and risk management protocols, and application of literacy and numeracy strategies to promote scientific literacy, and to plan science activities and events that facilitate student engagement and achievement.
+Creative and critical thinker

 Empowered

-4 Develop competency incorporating design technologies approaches to support your science teaching, further learning and professional advancement.
+4 Develop proficient and responsible use of digital devices and other resources to support your science teaching, further learning and professional advancement.
 Explore literacy and numeracy strategies to promote scientific literacy.
 Engaged

 Sustainability-focussed